In school, I felt like an outsider.

 I had good times, too, and I did have some friends.

-It was just that being off socially and seeing others hit it off when I didn’t made me think less of myself.
+It was just that being off socially and seeing others hit it off when I didn’t make me think less of myself.

 I had little hopes I would improve.